Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Conclusions

-\section{CONCLUSIONS}
+\section{Conclusions}

 An approach for cooperative guidance of a micro-scale \ac{UAV} relying on a novel technique of relative localization was proposed in this paper.
 We proposed a heterogeneous \ac{UAV} team consisting of a \ac{lidar}-equipped primary \ac{UAV} and a small camera-equipped secondary \ac{UAV}, combining the benefits of both sensor types.
 To achieve the desired tight cooperation of \acp{UAV} with different sensory modalities, we proposed a novel approach for fusing the \ac{lidar} relative localization with \ac{VIO} output on board the primary \ac{UAV} to obtain accurate pose of the secondary \ac{UAV}.
 We demonstrated that the resulting pose estimate can be used to guide the secondary \ac{UAV} along desired trajectories defined in the reference frame of the primary \ac{UAV}.
 The performance of the proposed approach was verified and quantitatively evaluated in simulations and real-world experiments.
-The results showed the superior accuracy of the fusion output to the pure \ac{VIO} data and successfully demonstrated the capability to guide the secondary \ac{UAV} along the desired trajectories.
+The results showed the superior accuracy of the fusion output to the pure \ac{VIO} data, successfully demonstrated the capability to guide the secondary \ac{UAV} along the desired trajectories, and showcased the usability of the proposed approach in a cooperative mapping scenario.